 Always use the cup, syringe, or other dosage device that comes with a medicine.
 A different device, or a kitchen spoon, could hold the wrong amount.
-Download this hi-res photo from Flickr.
+Get this and other FDA photos from Flickr.

 For a medicine to work for you—and not against you—you’ve got to take the right dose.